LinkedIn for Master’s Students: How to Use the Platform Effectively While Getting Your Degree

 Posting Inappropriate Content

 While it’s never a good idea to post inappropriate content online, this is especially true on LinkedIn.
 Remember, hiring managers and professors are watching.
 Political content, risqué photos, content related to drinking and partying, and overly emotional or personal content are all considered inappropriate for LinkedIn.
-Save your photos from the girls’ weekend in Vegas or your commentary on a political party for Facebook, Twitter, and Instagram.
+Save your photos from the girls’ weekend in Vegas or your commentary on a political party for Facebook, X, or Instagram.

 Neglecting Your Profile

 Your professional identity changes over time, and your LinkedIn profile should too.
 A good rule of thumb is to update your account each semester.
-This could be rewriting your summary section and retaking your headshot or simply posting a status update on a research project in your feed.
+This could include rewriting your summary section and retaking your headshot or simply posting a status update on a research project in your feed.
 You don’t have to spend 24/7 on LinkedIn, but you should check in regularly.

 Failing to Engage with Your Network